Driving organisational transformation in a downturn

 The role of the c-level

-A key leadership task is to continue to transform organizations to meet the challenges and opportunities presented by market forces.
+A key leadership task is to continue to transform organisations to meet the challenges and opportunities presented by market forces.
 The pandemic shone a light on businesses and showed them that transformation wasn’t just to be done once and forgotten about, but that it was a continuous state.
-That organizational change was continuous.
-In the pandemic, organizational change became the key to survival.
+That organisational change was continuous.
+In the pandemic, organisational change became the key to survival.

 Coming out the other side of the downturn